Skip to content

 Serial numbers exist to follow specific products to study their performance.
 If one product has an issue, the manufacturer must contact other batches and check for errors.

-We’ve seen the use of lot numbers and expiration dates as well, especially in the medical field.
-This type of traceability is oftentimes a firm requirement.
+We’ve also seen the use of lot numbers and expiration dates, especially in the medical field.
+This type of traceability is often a firm requirement.

 Custom Branding